 There were 3 models of transformer supplied with the Epi-Illuminator and the Trans-Illuminator, and each model was available in versions for different mains voltages.

 The oldest of the 3 models, introduced to the OM system in 1972 although it was available as a microscope accessory before then.
 The metallic body parts are finished in a “hammered” medium grey, similar to the grey parts of the Auto Bellows.
 On the top surface, there is a control knob and a circular, analogue meter reading from 0–12 volts (0–6 marked black, 6–12 marked in red).
 The markings on the scale around the control knob are all black, with no numbers.
 The top surface also carries an on-off switch and a red power indicator light.
+The 2 small holes at the top of the rear are for attaching a block onto which an LSG-II illuminator for stereo microscopes can be clamped.
 There are separate versions for 110 volts and for 220 volts.

 |Olympus OM TE-II Transformer||Rear of Olympus OM TE-II Transformer|